cucapra/protocols/well-formedness.md

 - All function arguments are immutable.
 - We also check that assignments, assertions and conditionals (`if` and `while`) abide by the grammars discussed below.
-These grammars are designed in order to make it tractable to reconstruct transcations from a waveform and `.prot` file (which is what the monitor does)
+These grammars are designed in order to make it tractable to reconstruct transactions from a waveform and `.prot` file (which is what the monitor does)

 ### Grammar for assignments